Abhishekfm/Html-and-CSS-project-13/README.md

 ![Project 13 Home Page Image](home.png)

 #
-I learn how to connect two html pages by providing html source code address in href input to anchor tag.
+I learn how to connect two HTML pages by providing the HTML source code address in href input to the anchor tag.

 ## Project Service page